by & translated by , 14 June

 Between this incipient form of politics to a political movement in the full sense of the term (i.e., one with the potential to shake up the social relations of power) lies a step that is still far from being taken.
 But in my view, movements that overemphasize their civic character tend to sap the political potential of such mobilization.
 This is how I see the current opposition movement, which is positioning itself against a state that it sees as monolithic and alien, and against the person of Vladimir Putin, while neglecting social questions and the people’s capacity for self-organization, as well as the experiences of collective action which are proliferating at a micro level in daily life.
 This position, which is primarily endorsed by the movement’s leaders, explains in large part why “grassroots” social movements, particularly in the regions, have had very little involvement in an opposition movement in which they do not recognize themselves.

-by Carine Clément & translated by Michael C. Behrent , 14 June
+by & translated by , 14 June

 Nenhum comentário: